shuckc/pialarm/README.md

 # pialarm
-This repository contains scripts to speak to (and impersonate) a Texecom alarm panel over the UART serial and TCP ports.
-The project emultates some of the functionality of Wintex, the Texecom windows-based configuration tool.
+This repository contains scripts to speak to (and impersonate) a Texecom alarm panel UDL protocol over either UART serial or TCP ports.
+The project implements some of the functionality of Wintex, the Texecom windows-based configuration tool through a web browser.

-## Running a virtual panel
+## Quickstart - Running a virtual panel

 1. Install Wintex (on linux works well with playonlinux wrapper)
 2. Setup a new 'Account' with these settings: